 Search Results: In our tests, most Megater search results came from Bing, followed by Scopia and Infotiger, another start-up search engine based in Germany.
 It also displays some results from Yandex and Yahoo.

-MetaGer is an open source metasearch engine based in Germany.
+MetaGer is an open source search engine (metasearch) based in Germany.
 It gets search results from Bing, Yandex, Yahoo and others, as well as having its own web crawler.
 This interesting project started in 1996.
 It is now operated by a non-profit foundation in Germany called SUMA-EV (Association for Free Access to Knowledge).
 I tested MetaGer for this guide and found the results to be decent, with some nice features as well:

 - Every search result shows the source it came from